Ballard Designs

 Ballard Designs is an omnichannel retail company that designs and sells home furniture and accessories with a European influence.
 Formally part of Cornerstone Brands, a subsidiary of HSN Inc. (NASDAQ: HSNI), the company is now one of the Qurate Retail portfolio brands, collectively owned by Qurate Retail Group (NASDAQ: QRTEA, QRTEB).
-There are currently 15 retail stores: Three in Florida (Tampa, Jacksonville and a design studio concept in West Palm Beach), Oak Brook, Illinois, King of Prussia, Pennsylvania, Natick, Massachusetts, Atlanta, Georgia (the company's flagship store opened here in 2018), Tysons Corner, Virginia, Garden City, New York, Charlotte, North Carolina, Nashville, Tennessee, and four in Texas (Dallas, Fort Worth, Houston, and Austin).
+There are currently 17 retail stores: Three in Florida (Tampa, Jacksonville and a design studio concept in West Palm Beach), Oak Brook, Illinois, King of Prussia, Pennsylvania, Natick, Massachusetts, Atlanta, Georgia (the company's flagship store opened here in 2018), Mount Pleasant, South Carolina, Denver, Colorado, Tysons Corner, Virginia, Garden City, New York, Charlotte, North Carolina, Nashville, Tennessee, and four in Texas (Dallas, Fort Worth, Houston, and Austin).
 There are also three outlet stores: one near its corporate headquarters in Atlanta, Georgia, one near its distribution center in West Chester, Ohio, and a third in Louisville, Kentucky.
 The company's Margate, Florida outlet closed in 2020.
+Other locations are slated to open in 2024 including Greenville, South Carolina.